 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1975: Rookie goaltender Pete LoPresti gets his first NHL shutout when the Minnesota North Stars won 5-0 against the Flyers 5-0 at Met Center.
-LoPresti becomes part of the first father/son combo to have a shutout in the NHL; his father, Sam LoPresti, had four in two seasons with the Chicago Blackhawks from 1940-42. (link to )
+1975: Rookie goaltender Pete LoPresti gets his first NHL shutout when the Minnesota North Stars win 5-0 against the visiting Flyers at Met Center.
+LoPresti becomes part of the first father/son combo to have a shutout in the NHL; his father, Sam LoPresti, had four in two seasons with the Chicago Blackhawks from 1940-42.

 1991: Gretzky begins a pair of streaks when he gets a second-period assist during the Los Angeles Kings' 4-4 tie against the Buffalo Sabres at Memorial Auditorium.
 It's the start of a 23-game assist streak and a 25-game point streak.

 1997: Scotty Bowman becomes the first NHL coach to win 1,000 regular-season games when Brendan Shanahan scores 2:01 into overtime to give the visiting Detroit Red Wings a 6-5 victory against the Pittsburgh Penguins.
 The victory moves Bowman to 1,000-452-255 with the St. Louis Blues, Montreal Canadiens, Buffalo Sabres, Penguins and Red Wings.
 At the time, he has more victories than all but seven NHL franchises, the Original Six teams and the Flyers.

 Video: Memories: Scotty Bowman's 1,000th win as head coach

 On the same night, Mark Messier scores three goals for his 19th regular-season hat trick in the visiting New York Rangers' 5-2 win against the New York Islanders.
 Messier's hat trick is the first by a member of the Rangers at Nassau Coliseum in the 25-year history between the two rivals.
 It's also the final hat trick of his NHL career.